 Eight more NHS trusts have been accredited as Veteran Aware, after making a series of commitments to the care of current and former servicemen and women, reservists and their families.

-Awarded by the Veterans Covenant Hospital Alliance (VCHA), the accreditation recognises trusts that meet a number of key pledges, including:
+Awarded by the Veterans Covenant Healthcare Alliance (VCHA), the accreditation recognises trusts that meet a number of key pledges, including:

 - Ensuring that the armed forces community is never disadvantaged compared to other patients, in line with the NHS’s commitment to the Armed Forces Covenant;